djay/hostout.ubuntu/collective/hostout/README.txt

-Hostout is a zc.buildout recipe. see (http://pypi.python.org/pypi/zc.buildout#recipes) Installing hostout generates a script which logs into your remote host(s) and performs commands. e.g.

-$ bin/hostout productionserver deploy

-$ bin/hostout server1 server2 supervisorctl restart instance1

-$ bin/hostout all cmd ls -al

-$ bin/hostout staging mylocalfabriccommand

 Installing hostout
 ******************

-First follow instructions and to get your development buildout running on your development machine you're ready.
+First follow the instructions and to get your development buildout running on your development machine.
 You can add this recipe to a buildout for Plone, django or any other buildout based environment.

-Add the collective.hostout part to our development buildout.
+Add the collective.hostout part to your development buildout.

 >>> write('buildout.cfg',
 ... """